NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 ```

 This will add a profile to your workflow, which you can access by running the
 workflow with `-profile uppmax`.
-You will have to edit the `"account"` part of
+You will also have to supply an extra parameter
-the code above to correspond to your project account, but the rest you can
+`account` which corresponds to your SNIC project account, but the rest you can
 leave as-is, unless you want to tinker with *e.g.* compute resource
 specifications.
 That's all you need!
 Nextflow will take care of communications
 with SLURM (the system used by Uppmax, specified by the `executor` line) and